wunderlicht/gitonapfs/README.md

 ```

 ## Take away
-- When you're installing a new Mac consider to format your SSD with the APFS (Case-sensitive) filesystem or (preferrably with its encrypted variant).
+- When you're installing a new Mac consider to format your SSD with the APFS (Case-sensitive) filesystem (preferrably with its encrypted variant) or
-- Use clearly distinguishable names in your codebase.
+- Use clearly distinguishable names in your codebase (the preffered option).